asyashevzova/javarepo/javaappbuilt/README.md

 ## Success verification

-Since the script displays built logs to STDIN, it's quite easy to track any build errors.
+Since the script displays built logs to STDOUT, it's quite easy to track any build errors.
 The expected output from the app itself is:

 "The current local time is: 04:23:55.074